-Our effective tax rate for the three and six-month period ended March 31, 2022 and 2021, is lower than the statutory tax rate primarily due to the effect of the valuation allowance on the net DTA position.
+Our effective tax rates for the three-month periods ended June 30, 2022 and 2021, are lower than the statutory rate primarily due to the effect of the valuation allowance on the net DTA position.
 Other than the deferred tax liability relating to indefinite lived assets, the Company is maintaining a valuation allowance against the remaining net DTA position.
+In addition, during the nine-month periods ended June 30, 2022 and 2021, the Company recognized non-taxable gains of \$16,773 and \$2,236, respectively, as discrete items from forgiveness and extinguishment of the Company's PPP loans.
+The Company also incurred a discrete charge in the form of a noncash goodwill impairment charge of \$2,150 during the nine-month period ended June 30, 2022.